First-Mover Bias in Gradient Boosting Explanations: Mechanism, Detection, and Resolution: Results

 \subsection{The effect scales with correlation}

 Table~\ref{tab:sweep} (Section~\ref{sec:mechanism_result}) reveals a dose-response relationship: as $\rhovar$ increases, first-mover bias intensifies for dependent methods while independent methods remain immune.
-LSM stability degrades monotonically from $0.953$ at $\rhovar=0$ to $0.925$ at $\rhovar=0.95$---a $2.9\%$ decline.
-Single Best follows the same pattern ($0.973 \to 0.951$, a $2.3\%$ decline). \dash{}'s stability is effectively flat ($0.972$--$0.977$), fluctuating by less than $0.5\%$ across the entire correlation range.
+LSM stability degrades monotonically from $0.955$ at $\rhovar=0$ to $0.927$ at $\rhovar=0.95$---a $2.9\%$ decline.
+Single Best follows the same pattern ($0.972 \to 0.952$, a $2.1\%$ decline). \dash{}'s stability is effectively flat ($0.973$--$0.977$), fluctuating by less than $0.5\%$ across the entire correlation range.

 The equity metric shows the same scaling.
-LSM's within-group CV worsens from $0.170$ to $0.284$ ($+67\%$), while \dash{} ranges from $0.164$ to $0.176$ ($+7\%$).
+LSM's within-group CV worsens from $0.170$ to $0.277$ ($+67\%$), while \dash{} ranges from $0.164$ to $0.176$ ($+7\%$).
 This is consistent with sequential residual dependency concentrating importance within correlated groups, with the concentration scaling with the degree of correlation---as the first-mover bias hypothesis predicts.
 When correlation is low, features within a group carry sufficiently distinct signal that the first-mover advantage is weak.
 When correlation is high, the features are near-interchangeable, and the first split's arbitrary selection dominates.

-At $\rhovar = 0$, Single Best, Stochastic Retrain, and \dash{} cluster tightly (stability $0.972$--$0.975$), satisfying the safety desideratum: \dash{} does not degrade explanations when multicollinearity is absent.
-LSM already trails at $0.953 \pm 0.003$, and its gap widens monotonically with $\rhovar$.
+At $\rhovar = 0$, all independent methods achieve stability $\geq 0.972$, with differences $\leq 0.003$.
+Stochastic Retrain is marginally higher ($0.975$ vs.\ \dash{}'s $0.973$), a statistically detectable difference ($p < 0.001$ by bootstrap test) but practically negligible---two orders of magnitude below the $0.1$ safety threshold.
+This satisfies the safety desideratum: \dash{} does not meaningfully degrade explanations when multicollinearity is absent.
+Notably, the SR--\dash{} gap narrows from $0.002$ at $\rhovar = 0$ (significant) to $< 0.001$ at $\rhovar = 0.9$ (n.s.), consistent with diversity selection becoming more valuable as correlation intensifies.
+LSM already trails at $0.955 \pm 0.003$, and its gap widens monotonically with $\rhovar$.